BurgerAndreas/diffusion-planning/notes.md

 ## FAQ

 What is Multi2D?
-- Modification of the original Maze2D, with randomized goal location at the beginning of each episode ('multi-task')
+- Multi2D is really just Maze2D, but with randomized goal location at the beginning of each episode ('multi-task')
+- They are the original [Point Maze environment](https://robotics.farama.org/envs/maze/point_maze/) with the offline training data from the D4RL benchmark

 Is Maze2D discrete or continuous?
-- Even though it looks discrete, it is continuous.
-The agent can move in any direction, but the environment is designed to look like a grid.
+- Even though it looks discrete, it is continuous to the diffuser.
+The agent can move in any direction
+- The environment is generated as a grid

+Can diffuser output trajectories with 'holes'?
+- No. The diffuser controls a ball.
+The output are linear forces on the ball (x_force, y_force).
+The observation space is (x_coord, y_coord, x_velocity, y_velocity).

 Are we rendering the diffuser output or is the rendering the input to the diffuser?
 - The rendering is just for visualization.
 The input and output to the diffuser is (batch_size, planning_horizon, state_dim + action_dim)